mphipps2/final_jzcapa/README.md

 ```
 while cmaking.
 Please note that you need the Geant4 toolkit (and the corresponding dependencies) to successfully enable the MC support.
 More details will come in the future.

+##### CRMC Event Generation #####

+CRMC is an optional component for this MC.
+To be used you must install CRMC with the models you intend to use (Edit the CRMC CMakeLists.txt).
+Please note that some models are limited in their ability to simulate heavy ion events.
+Please see the CRMC Readme for details.

+Two environment variables must also be set.
+CRMC_INSTALL and CRMC_SRC pointing to the install and source directories of your CRMC implementation.

 #### Doxygen documentation ####
 First, check that doxygen is installed on your machine.